 Dynamic Rocker Back (DRBi)

-The Seating Dynamics Rocker Back interface is the original and most widely used aftermarket bolt on “dynamic back”.
-In its ten years of production it has grown from a single wheelchair application to currently being available for approximately fifty different manual and power wheelchairs.
+The Seating Dynamics Rocker Back interface (DRBi) is the original and most widely used aftermarket bolt on “dynamic back”.
+In ten years of production, it has grown from a single wheelchair application to currently being available for approximately fifty different manual and power wheelchairs.
 It is two self-contained suspension assemblies installed between each of the seat rails and the back canes of a wheelchair.
 The design incorporates both impact and rebound control using urethane elastomers.
-Each unit ships with a full set of four different elastomers to allow fine tuning to the individual users requirements.
-Originally designed to prevent breakage of the seat frame or back canes, the DRBi has proven itself a capable therapeutic tool.
+Each unit ships with a full set of four different elastomers to allow fine tuning to the individual user’s requirements.

-- When the wheelchair is being transported in a vehicle the latch plate should be locked for safety concerns.
+- When the wheelchair is being transported in a vehicle.

-- When the wheelchair is being pushed by an attendant on a surface other than smooth flooring, this reduces the risk of inducing spasms due to movement of the chair.
+- When the wheelchair is being pushed by an attendant on a rough surface to reduce the risk of inducing spasms due to movement of the wheelchair.

 Contact us today to learn more, or find a provider.